 Changing Tune at an Irish Trad Session

 You may notice the tune change at 02:03 in the video below but can you work out who proposes it?

 The Session Lead

-It could be session lead, esteemed fiddler Antóin Mac Gabhann, (middle fiddle player) or legendary Irish accordion player, James Keane, seated facing the five fiddle players, see the subtle eyebrow raise just before the change.
-Answers on the comment section below!
+It could be session lead, esteemed fiddler Antóin Mac Gabhann, (middle fiddle player) or legendary Irish accordion player, James Keane, seated facing the five fiddle players.
+See the subtle eyebrow raise just before the change… Answers in the comment section below please!